 Our pupils are extremely well behaved and we praise children for making good or better choices in school.
 We work closely with parents and stakeholders to ensure as much consistency as possible is given to all pupils.
 Further information for our Behavioural Curriculum and Behaviour and Anti-Bullying Policy can be found in Our School- Policies.

 These policies are based upon the following fundemental aspects:

 Our school rules are based upon the simple principles of consideration and respect for others and self.
-They are known as 'Golden Rules' and are displayed prominently throughout the school (also available below).
+They are known as our 'Pocket Principles'.
 We encourage good discipline by praising and rewarding children.

 SCHOOL STAR CHART

 We celebrate and commend good choices for behaviour in school and the whole school uses a star chart to celebrate children's successes.
 Where misbehaviour does take place, children receive a time out to think about how to improve their choices and apologise.
 The Headteacher has the right to exercise professional judgement in the exclusion of pupils.